kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 ### Component { #component }

-In order to use components within a test, it is suggested to use the `@TestComponent` annotation which allows injecting component dependencies into arguments and/or fields of the test class.
+To inject and select components for testing, use the `@TestComponent` annotation.
+It allows injecting components into test method arguments, the constructor, and/or test class fields, and limits the dependency container to those components.

 All components listed in the test fields and/or method/constructor arguments annotated `@TestComponent` will be injected as dependencies within the test.
-Entire dependency container will be limited to just those components and their dependencies within the test.
+The test dependency container will be limited to those components and their dependencies.

 It is important that components within the test must be used by at least one [@Root component](container.md#root-component) that is also specified within the test.